Breastfeeding - not enough milk

 - Once your baby is used to getting a lot of his milk from a bottle, it can be very hard to get back to full breastfeeding.

 - You can give extra milk at the breast through a supplementer (supply line) - see the topic Breastfeeding - devices to help with breastfeeding.
+You will need help to do this.

 Some women find that they are able to breastfeed after having breast surgery, such as